georgecatalin/Embedded-Systems-STM32-HAL-APIs-Driver-Development/README.md

 https://www.udemy.com/course/embedded-systems-stm32-hal-apis-driver-development/

-* The most of the source code examples are coded for the the specifics of  Nucleo F429ZI.
+* The most of the source code examples are coded for the the specifics of  Nucleo F429ZI (registries and pins configuration).
-* Few other examples apply to the STM32F429I_DISCOVERY1 board.
+* Other examples apply to the STM32F429I_DISCOVERY1 board (registries and pins configuration).

 In most of the cases, I have specified the target board in the heading of source code files.